AKSW/building-navigator-docker/README.md

 Run `docker-compose up` to start the container.

-Visit the virtuoso conductor at http://localhost:8890 in you browser, login width dba:dba and enable CORS requests. (follow [this guide](https://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/VirtTipsAndTricksCORsEnableSPARQLURLs)
+Visit the virtuoso conductor at http://localhost:8890 in you browser, login width dba:dba and enable CORS requests (follow [this guide](https://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/VirtTipsAndTricksCORsEnableSPARQLURLs)).

 The building navigator is accessible at http://localhost:8080.